artisticmedic/print-hello-johann/README.md

 1. Make a local copy for the repository.
 Use the zip installer to open the file.

-2. Grab the pathname for the downloaded file, and cd the pathname in Terminal.
+2. Grab the pathname for the unzipped folder, and then cd pathname in Terminal.

 3. Install dependencies
    ```